BAKING CAKES: PROBLEMS AND TIPS

 What can I do when my cakes shrink and falls after baking?

 I agree that if this happens after you remove the cake from the oven, it’s most likely it wasn’t “set” when you took it out.
-Cake texture is based finding the magic balance between cooking the cake slow enough to allow the bubbles from carbon dioxide to develop in the batter, but fast enough to turn them to a solid before they collapse.
+Cake texture is based on finding the magic balance between cooking the cake slowly enough to allow the bubbles from carbon dioxide to develop in the batter but fast enough to turn them into a solid before they collapse.

 I agree with the toothpick test.
 Insert one in the thickest part of the cake.
 If there is ANY batter on it, leave it for 2–3 minutes and try again.
-The toothpick must come out as clean as it went in with nothing sticking to it.
+The toothpick must come out as clean as it went in, with nothing sticking.

-In future, remember that baking temperature and time are critical:
+Remember that baking temperature & time are critical:

-- Always mix the cake batter as close as possible to the time you put it in the oven as possible.
+- Always mix the cake batter as close as possible to when you put it in the oven.
 If you leave it on the counter, some of the baking powder will react and create CO2 that will just leak out of the batter before it goes into the oven, leaving less to develop when it does go in the oven.

 - Oven temperature is critical.
-Too low and it won’t solidify and the CO2 will just leak out of the batter.
-Too high and it will solidify before the CO2 bubbles develop.
+Too low, and it won’t solidify, and the CO2 will just leak out of the batter.
+If it is too high, it will solidify before the CO2 bubbles develop.

 - DO – NOT – OPEN – THE – DOOR.
 You can open the door to check out a roast because temperature isn’t critical to cooking.
-If you open the door the oven will cool down enough to affect the cooking temperature, and that can lead to collapse.
+If you open the door, the oven will cool down enough to affect the cooking temperature, which can lead to collapse.
 Don’t even think about opening the door until the cooking time has approached its minimum.
 Even then, give it a minute.

-You got to calibrate your oven so that it’s reading the correct temperature.
+You have to calibrate your oven so that it’s reading the correct temperature.

 As well, carefully read and measure your leavening agents.